arianamuraru28/scarcity-in-contemporary-cinema/README.md

    - Explains which thesis questions the dataset can answer.
    - Explains which questions need outside evidence, such as marketing materials, festival history, audience discourse, premium-format ticket data, or press coverage.

-Saved outputs:

-- Charts from this notebook are saved in `figures`.
-- Tables from this notebook are saved in `figures` as `.csv` and `.html` files.

 ## Notebook 2: general_analysis.ipynb

 File: `notebooks/general_analysis.ipynb`